uthx/know_me_quiz/README.md

 # markOne_know_me_quiz
-This Repo is about "How well you know me quiz" CLI repl app that I created for as an assignment for mark 1 in newGCamp
+This Repo is about "How well you know me quiz" which is a CLI repl app that I created  as an assignment for Mark-1 in NeoGCamp